trg1984/CSV.js/README.md

 Using these options one can handle the cases where the CSV file has row and column labels:

 	var csv2 = new CSVFile(',Column 1,Column 2\nRow 1,Hello,world!', {hasRowNames: true, hasColumnNames: true});
-	var row2 = csv.getRow(0); // An object with proper row and column names.
+	var rowWithNames = csv.getRow(0); // An object with proper row and column names.

 The file content can be imported separately from the constructor by calling ```CSVFile.import(content)```.
 Assuming you already created ´´´csv´´´ in the first example, you can import new content over it: